-Silica Surface Chemistry and Stability
+Silica Surface Functionalization

 Bare silica nanoparticles have very good colloidal stability in water and alcohols.
 The silica surface is very versatile and can be readily modified to attach specific functional groups.
 This can include creating hydrophobic, or fluorophilic, surfaces.
 The nanoporous structure of silica allows moderate molecular weight molecules, such as fluorophores or drug molecules, to be loaded into the silica shell.

 The hydroxyl groups give silica colloids a large negative zeta potential at neutral and basic pH.
 Zeta potential measurements of 80 nm-diameter silica colloids as a function of pH show that the isoelectric point of silica nanoparticles is close to pH 2.
 This indicates that at pH > 2, the surfaces will be negatively charged and functionalized with Si-O– groups.

 Amine-functionalized silica is useful for binding studies, conjugation with carboxyl-containing molecules through EDAC coupling, or binding to dyes and molecules with isothiocyanate (ITC) or amine-reactive esters.
 The amines at the colloid surface can be protonated at acidic pH to yield particles with a large positive zeta potential.
 Measurement of zeta potential versus pH for 120 nm amine-terminated silica particles indicates an isoelectric point near pH 7.5.

 NanoComposix’s amine-functionalized silica is provided in ethanol in order to preserve the integrity of the amine functional groups on the surface, as silica has much higher solubility in water and under some solution conditions the silica network will partially dissolve, leading to a loss of some functional groups.
 While ethanol provides good material stability, it is also slightly basic with a pH of approximately ~7.0–7.5, which happens to be very close to the isoelectric point of the amine-functionalized silica.
-This can cause certain sizes of amine functionalized silica to flocculate and fall out of solution because of the low surface charge present under these solution conditions.
+This can cause certain sizes of amine-functionalized silica to flocculate and fall out of solution because of the low surface charge present under these solution conditions.
 This phenomenon is separate from large diameter nanoparticles settling over time due to gravity.
-This can be reversed be dispersing the silica in a low pH acidified buffer, such as acetate at pH 5.
+This can be reversed by dispersing the silica in a low pH acidified buffer, such as acetate at pH 5.
 Sizes > 50 nm can be centrifuged down and redispersed in a low pH buffer.
 Contact us for details.

 Silica Nanoparticle Concentration